JamieDawson/code_for_fun_graph_lesson/README.md

 # code_for_fun_graph_lesson
-A custom challenge I created for my students.
+A custom challenge I created for my students at Code for Fun ( https://www.codeforfun.com/ )

 In this challege, students must create a XY graph.
 Then once the graph is done, they have four challenges to complete.